fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/labs/lab12.md

     shrink the memory allocated for the array by half.
 (You will need a call to `realloc` for this.)
 If there are no people on the team, this call should do nothing.
-* `decommission_team` should take in a pointer to a `Team` and free any heap memory that is being used by the team.
+* `decommision_team` should take in a pointer to a `Team` and free any heap memory that is being used by the team.

 ## Hints